Emmotes/ic_modron_library/docs/torogar.md

 # Torogar

-<span class="champIntro">Torogar is in the Dark Order affiliation and normally benefits from the following stat nodes:</span>
+<span class="champIntro">Torogar is in the Dark Order affiliation, Lawful Evil and normally benefits from the following stat nodes:</span>

 {::nomarkdown}
 <div id="champStats">